Fene-87/React-To-Do-List/README.md

 # 📖 Math Magicians <a name="about-project"></a>

-**Math Magicians** is a project whereby I get to develop a react SPA (Single Page Application) for all fans of mathematics.
-It allows users to make simple calculations as well as reading random math related quotes.
+**React Todo List** is a project aimed for practice with react.
+The app allows users to add new tasks, edit the tasks, and delete tasks.
+Users can also mark tasks as completed.

 ## 🛠 Built With <a name="built-with"></a>